 - Share this article on Comment

-The majority of the preview introduced audiences to Bane, the Batman movie’s major villain, played by a masked Tom Hardy.
-Without giving too much away, the footage revolved around a heist involving a plane.
+The preview, which will be seen later this month in select IMAX theaters before Mission: Impossible — Ghost Protocol, introduced Bane, the Batman movie’s major villain, played by a masked Tom Hardy.
+The footage revolved around a heist involving a plane.

 Sign up for THR news straight to your inbox every day